Eschatologue/CM_wiki/docs/spells/1st-level.md

 If the :d20-attack: **Attack Roll** scores a Critical Hit, the target of that missile takes 5d4 force damage instead of you rolling damage twice for a Critical Hit.
 If the :d20-attack: **Attack Roll** for any missile is a 1, all missiles miss their targets and blow up in your face, dealing 1 force damage per missile to you.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the spell creates one more dart, and the royalty component increases by 1 gp, for each slot level above 1st.
+***Using a Higher-Level Spell Slot.*** The spell creates one more dart, and the royalty component increases by 1 gp, for each slot level above 1st.

 ### Jump

-*1st-level Transmutation*
+*Level 1 - Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Touch